 No-no-no!

 Dead bodies never look they’re asleep.
 That was something he had learned in the war.
-There was a stillness to them that something in your body registered.
+There was a stillness to them that something in his body registered.
 The sound of the flames in the background faded to nothing as a terrible tinnitus whine split Wade’s ears.

 “But, but…” Wade refused to believe it.
 Sarah couldn’t be taken from him.
 Pa was too stubborn to die.

-But Wade couldn’t find it in him to call out their names again.
+But Wade couldn’t find it in him to call out again.
 The still forms, staring eyes and the blood that had soaked their chests made it clear what had happened.

-Sarah was wearing her yellow and white dress, still with the striped blue apron over the top of it (now ruined by blood).
+Sarah was wearing her yellow and white dress, still with the striped blue apron over the top of it, now ruined by blood.
 It was the apron that Wade used to tease her about, saying it made her look ten years older.

-‘And somehow I’m still prettier than you!’ she teased right back, often with a playful pinch or a swipe with a towel.
+“And somehow I’m still prettier than you!” she teased right back, often with a playful pinch or a swipe with a towel.

 Sarah Lewis, the love of his life, lay dead with her back to the well.
-Wade remembered the first time he had seen her, him with grazed knees and her with grazes on her arms where she had been picking berries from the thorn bushes.
+Wade remembered the first time he had seen her; he’d had grazed knees and she had grazes on her arms where she had been picking berries from the thorn bushes.

-‘What are you doing on my land!
-Are you some kind of outlaw?’
+“What are you doing on my land!
+Are you some kind of outlaw?”
 Sarah Lewis, then aged all of nine years old, had challenged him.

-‘This isn’t your land.
-This isn’t anyone’s land!’
+“This isn’t your land.
+This isn’t anyone’s land!”
 Wade had answered.

-‘Yeah?
-Who says it isn’t mine then?’
+“Yeah?
+Who says it isn’t mine then?”
 Sarah shot right back.

-That was Sarah Lewis, never to be Sarah Nash, had introduced herself, and she had never changed.
+Sarah Lewis—never to be Sarah Nash—had introduced herself, and she had never changed.
 Everyone in the town knew that they were destined to get married one day.
-When Wade had become a deputy for Barry County, the other wives had commiserated with Sarah how she would need ‘to get her babies in quick!’
+When Wade had become a deputy for Barry County, the other wives had commiserated with Sarah that she would need ‘to get her babies in quick!’

+Wade walked up to her.
+Gently, he closed her eyes, and kissed her forehead.

 “It was meant to be me who went first.
-Not you,”
+Not you.”

-Wade walked up to her, and gently, he closed her eyes, and kissed her forehead.

 Next to her, in the same position, sat Pa.
 Killed the same way, but his face was a still a snarl of fury.
 Wade couldn’t imagine the fierce strength of him suddenly being snuffed out like that.
 How could a mere bullet stop Samuel Nash?

-‘You do the right thing in this job, that’s all I ask.
-And in the times when your back’s up against it, when you cant even do that...then you do the wrong thing but for the right reasons, you understand me, son?’
+“You do the right thing in this job, that’s all I ask.
+And in the times when your back’s up against it—when you can’t even do that—then you do the wrong thing, but for the right reasons.
+You understand me, son?”

 His father hadn’t always been a kind man, but he had been fair.
 Something had hardened in him when Wade’s mother had passed away.

-Wade couldn’t think of a fitting epitaph to say for his father.
-Wasn’t there things yopu were supposed to say at times like this?
+Wade couldn’t think of a fitting epitaph for his father.
+Weren’t there things you were supposed to say at times like this?
 The Lord’s Prayer?

 Without realizing, Wade had sunk to his knees.
-One of his hand sought Sarah’s cold one.
+One of his hands sought Sarah’s cold one.
 He looked up at the sky, and howled.

 What world had done this?
 What outlaw had done this to him?

 His hand fumbled at his breast pocket, pulling out the one souvenir he had kept all those long fighting years.
-It was his Sheriff’s star, wrapped up in the silk handkerchief that Sarah herself had brought for him.
+It was his sheriff’s star, wrapped up in the silk handkerchief that Sarah had bought for him.
 It was the same star that Pa had awarded him the winter before war had broken out.